adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #49 Almost done with the Third-Week of the Third-Class of Seven.
 Going to wrap it up tomorrow morning.

 #50 One more assignemnt to submit to wrap up the class.

+#51 Going to try to complete the two assignments to move on to the next class.